-National Statistics are produced to high professional standards set out in the Code of Practice for Official Statistics.
+National Statistics are produced to high professional standards set out in the National Statistics Code of Practice.
 They undergo regular quality assurance reviews to ensure that they meet customer needs.
 They are produced free from any political interference.

 Image credits: